 This is one envelope turn completed.
 You will have three layers of dough (with the butter sheet very thinly in between each layer):

-NB: the trimming of the edge of the dough nearest to you ensures there are no closed dough bits inside.
-This helps achieve the lightest interiors when baked.
+*NB: trimming the edge of the dough nearest to you ensures there are no closed dough bits inside.
+This helps achieve the lightest interior in the final croissants.
+I save these off-cuts and make them into a couple of buttery rolls later!

 (10) Wrap the dough in cling film and put in the coldest part of the fridge for about an hour to rest.